keeganskeate/personal-website/personal_website/static/personal_website/docs/about.md

   style="border-radius:50%;"
 />

 My name is Keegan Skeate and I am an economist, software developer, and data scientist.
 I have even worked as a laboratory analyst performing a wide range of analyses on cannabis.
 I have earned two master's in economics, one from the [University of North Carolina, Charlotte](https://www.uncc.edu/) and the second from the [University of California, Irvine](https://uci.edu/).
-My career objective is to contribute ideas, knowledge, and skills to help build and create meaningful projects, tools, and systems.
+My career objective is to systematically contribute ideas, knowledge, and skills to help create and build meaningful projects, tools, and systems.

 ## Story